How to Name Your D&D Character: Tips for Every Class

 Hierophant Cassius

-Greek for "one who shows the sacred"—a priest who serves as intermediary between mortals and the divine, interpreting omens and conducting elaborate temple rituals.
+Greek for "one who shows the sacred," a priest who acts as an intermediary between mortals and the divine, interpreting omens and conducting temple rituals.

 Mother Elspeth